simplex-chat/simplex-chat/README.md

 - Direct and group messaging and file transfer.
 - Auto-populated recipient name - just type your messages to reply to the sender once the connection is established.
-- Demo SMP server available at `smp1.simplex.im:5223` - you can deploy your own server (`smp-server` executable in [simplexmq](https://github.com/simplex-chat/simplexmq) repo).
+- Demo SMP servers available and pre-configured in the app - or you can [deploy your own server](https://github.com/simplex-chat/simplexmq#using-smp-server-and-smp-agent).
 - No global identity or any names visible to the server(s), ensuring full privacy of your contacts and conversations.
 - E2E encryption, with RSA public key that has to be passed out-of-band (see [How to use SimpleX chat](#how-to-use-simplex-chat)).
 - Message signing and verification with automatically generated RSA keys.